• Skip to primary navigation

 Because a bottle of good quality balsamic vinegar is expensive, store the vinegar correctly so that you can use it all.

 Commercial balsamic vinegar usually has a best-by date of three to four years after its production date.
-Provided modern commercial balsamic vinegar is stored properly, it’s safe to use for up to a year after its best-by date, giving it a five-year shelf life.
+Provided modern commercial balsamic vinegar is stored correctly, it’s safe to use for up to a year after its best-by date, giving it a five-year shelf life.

 How to Store Balsamic Vinegar